philsbln/draft-tiesel-quic-unreliable-http/draft-tiesel-quic-unreliable-http.md

 Stream Mapping for draft-ietf-quic-http-05
 ------------------------------------------

-As a prerequisite to requesting unreliable delivery of HTTP objects, the client MUST open a the stream used for the request as an unreliable stream.
+As a prerequisite to requesting unreliable delivery of HTTP objects, the client MUST open a stream used for the request as an unreliable stream.
 The ```Transport-Response-Reliability``` HTTP header sent over reliable streams SHOULD be ignored.

-Despite opening the stream as unreliable stream, all HTTP/QUIC frame headers, as well as the payload of ```HEADERS``` frames, MUST be transmitted reliably to re-use normal HTTP/2 application logic.
+Despite opening the stream as an unreliable stream, all HTTP/QUIC frame headers, as well as the payload of ```HEADERS``` frames, MUST be transmitted reliably to re-use normal HTTP/2 application logic.

 Security Considerations {#sec}